mcsammon/mcsammon.github.io/research.md

 ## Published Papers

-# Trade Policy Uncertainty and Stock Returns (Updated 8/2021)

-*Forthcoming at the Journal of International Money and Finance*
+# Trade Policy Uncertainty and Stock Returns (Journal of International Money and Finance, September 2021)

 Joint with Marcelo Bianconi and Federico Esposito